KevinLau24/csci2020u_hangman/README.md

-# csci2020u_tictactoe
+# csci2020u_hangman

 ## Identification

 Group Members: Kevin Lau (100746819), Thinh Le (), Kenneth Tse (), John Tovera ()

 ## Project Information
-This program is a server/client based game of tictactoe.
-Each player will either be "X" or "O".
-To win one player must get 3 in a row.
-If all 9 of the board spots are filled and no player has 3 in a row it is a draw.
+This program is a server/client based game of hangman.
+Each player will take turns to guess letters or the word.
+If the players do not guess the word before the hanging man is drawn then they lose.
+If they are able to guess the word before they are out of chances then they win.

 ## How to run
 In order to successfully run the program, here is a step-by-step process: